Personal Ordinariate of Our Lady of the Southern Cross

-The Personal Ordinariate of Our Lady of the Southern Cross is a personal ordinariate of the Latin Church of the Catholic Church primarily within the territory of the Australian Catholic Bishops' Conference for groups of Anglicans who desire full communion with the Catholic Church in Australia and Asia.
+The Personal Ordinariate of Our Lady of the Southern Cross is a personal ordinariate of the Latin Church of the Catholic Church primarily within the territory of the Australian Catholic Bishops' Conference.
+It is organised to serve groups of Anglicans who desire full communion with the Catholic Church in Australia and Asia.
 Personal ordinariates, like military ordinariates and dioceses, are immediately subject to the Holy See in Rome.
 The motto of the ordinariate is Mea Gloria Fides (My Faith is my Glory).
-The current ordinary is Carl Reid, who succeeded the first ordinary, Harry Entwistle, in 2019.
+The current apostolic administrator is Anthony Randazzo, who succeeded the second ordinary, Carl Reid, in 2023.

 Structure

 A personal ordinariate established under the apostolic constitution Anglicanorum coetibus is canonically equivalent to a diocese.
 The faithful of the ordinariate are led by an ordinary.
 The ordinary may be either a bishop, if celibate, or priest, if married.

 The ordinary of a personal ordinariate is the equivalent to a diocesan bishop, and thus wears the same ecclesiastical attire and uses the same pontifical insignia (mitre, crosier, pectoral cross, and episcopal ring) as a diocesan bishop, even if not a bishop.